GallTech/rag-lab/README.md

 # RAG Lab

-This repository contains all scripts and configs for the entire RAG Lab setup.
+This repository contains scripts and config for a RAG Lab setup consuming SharePoint data.
 Each folder corresponds to a **functional stage** in the pipeline.

 ## Structure